 At Cliftonville Primary School, English lies at the heart of all learning as across the curriculum, we provide engaging and enjoyable opportunities for learners to develop and practise their literacy skills to enable them to become skilled communicators.

-In EYFS and KS1 children have access to a wide range of books from a number of publishers and phonics schemes as we believe children become excellent, motivated readers through being exposed to a rich range of authors and illustrators.
-Children are allocated a phonetically decodable book at their current level of reading development which focuses on the group of sounds that they have just been taught in school.
-Books are changed twice are week so that there are opportunities for multiple readings at school and at home to aid the development of fluency.
-Children also have access to books online which are again matched to their phonics level and closely motioned by teachers.
+In EYFS and KS1 children have access to wide range of books from a number of publishers and phonics schemes which are fully aligned to “Letters and Sounds” as we believe children become excellent, motivated readers through being exposed to a rich range of authors and illustrators.
+Children are allocated a phonetically decodable book at their current level of reading development which focuses on the group of sounds that they have just been taught in school and books are clearly banded by the phase and set of “Letters and Sounds” to ensure progress and challenge for all children.
+Books are changed twice a week so that there are opportunities for multiple readings at school and at home to aid the development of fluency.
+Children also have access to books online via Bug Club which are again matched to their phonics level and closely motioned by teachers.

 We strive for every pupil to leave us with the necessary skills to access the reading and vocabulary demands of the secondary curriculum and for them to be successful communicators throughout their lives.
-We believe that no child should be left behind or become a disenchanted reader so targeted interventions – both group and individual – are deployed appropriately, including using resources from PiXL and the Boosting Reading Potential scheme.
-Older children who need additional support with their phonic knowledge and understanding are taught using the “Sounds Write” programme.
+We aim that our children will develop a love of reading and make at least good progress from their starting points in EYFS.

 From early on in their learning journey, children explore a range of genres, see adults writing and experiment themselves through mark marking, symbols and conventional script.
 Though oral rehearsal, children learn to communicate meaning in narrative and non-fiction texts and spell and punctuate correctly.